 On the other hand, many drivers feel like they are trading their freedom in return for a lower premium.
 After all, a black box evaluates how a person drives every single time they sit behind the wheel and tracks criterion such as:

 - The time of day

 - Comparative speed

-All of this data is collated together in order to provide drivers with a score between 0 and 100.
+All of this data is collated together in order to provide drivers with a score.
 Unfortunately, a lot of this information is out of the control of the policy holder, particularly the risk of the roads and the time of their journey, which can make it hard to obtain a consistently favourable score.
 This is important to remember because black box drivers with bad habits may end up paying a higher premium the following year.

 In addition to this, some black box policies come with driving curfews which prevents drivers from being on the road during the night.
 After all, this is statistically when most accidents are likely to take place.
 This can make driving impractical for shift workers who require the use of their vehicle early in the morning and late at night.
-Finally, the data that is obtained from a black box is sent to the insurance company and there is a fair share of privacy concerns that may be off putting for some drivers.
+Finally, the data that is obtained from a black box is sent to the insurance company which may put off some drivers due to privacy concerns.
 After all, there is always a rare possibility that hackers may get their hands on the personal information that is being stored.